-The Indonesian government has recently undertaken step resulting in simplification of import to Indonesia.
+The Indonesian government has recently undertaken step resulting in simplification of export to Indonesia.
 The amendment issued by the Minister of Trade (Permendag) came into effect on February 1, 2018.

 What does it mean?